GROWING BRUSSELS SPROUTS IN THE UK

 Sprouts grow well in both full sun and partial shade but remember that they are tall pants and will cast quite a shadow from July onwards.
 Do your best to site them in a position protected from wind.
 Their foliage is minimal so planting other quicker crops in between them works very well, try lettuce, radish, swede or rocket as companion vegetables.

-Prior to planting Brussels Sprouts and during their growing season do not feed the soil with any nitrogen composts or additives.
-Nitrogen will only encourage leafy and blown sprouts.
-They will however appreciate a good handful of blood, fish and bone fertiliser every square metre (yard) a couple of weeks before transplanting.
+Prior to planting Brussels Sprouts in their permanent positions they will appreciate a good handful of fish, blood and bone fertiliser every square metre (yard) a couple of weeks before transplanting.
 Lightly rake the soil (don't dig it at this stage) to mix the fertiliser in well.

 Brussels Sprouts seed is normally sold as early (e.g. Crispus, Cromwell, Maximus, Red Ball) or mid / late (e.g. Bedford, Millennium, Montgomery, Titus).
 Sowing some early and some late varieties and you have the real possibility of being able to crop from as early as mid September to very early March.
 Both early and mid / late seed is sown in exactly the same way, only the timing differs.

-Sow early varieties in the second week of March 2017 and mid to late varieties in the first week of April 2017.
+Sow early varieties of Brussels Sprouts in the second week of March and mid to late varieties in the first week of April.

-Click below for our next page on Brussels Sprouts showing how and when to transplant them, ongoing care and how to harvest them.
+Click here for our next page on Brussels Sprouts showing how and when to transplant them, ongoing care and how to harvest them.